-Kitimat Clean Ltd. Oil Refinery Kitimat Refinery Project H347026 Project Management Report Environment Sustainability and Community Interface Management Project Description
+Project Management Report

+Environment Sustainability and Community Interface Management

+Project Description

-VLCC tanker shipping and associated marine vessel operation between the Marine Terminal Site and Triple Islands Pilotage Authority, including undertaking a voluntary TERMPOL assessment will be evaluated as part of the environmental assessment (EA) process.
+VLCC tanker shipping and associated marine vessel operation between the Marine Terminal Site and Triple Islands Pilotage Authority is proposed to be evaluated as part of the EA process.
+In addition, Kitimat Clean may participate in a voluntary TERMPOL assessment, which is separate to the EA process.